-Note: The Canterbury Regional Policy Statement is an Environment Canterbury document.
+Note: The Canterbury Regional Policy Statement (external link) is an Environment Canterbury document.

 The Plan Change process is necessary to determine if the land is suitable to be re-zoned for housing.
 Not all land within areas identified for future housing is suitable because it maybe subject to risks such as flooding or damage from earthquakes.

 Land within the Plan Change area may also need to be set aside for such things as major roads, parks, a local shopping centre or to retain stormwater to avoid downstream flooding.

 The Plan Change process will also establish the rules that apply to the zone, such as the range of section sizes that will be permitted and how close houses can be built to property boundaries.

 This process takes on average six months to two years, depending on the complexity of the development.

 A plan change to rezone land for housing can be either led by Council or a landowner/ developer.

 Step 2 The plan change request process formally begins when the plan change is lodged with the Council.

 The plan change request process formally begins when the plan change is lodged with the Council.